narwhalsilent/tp/docs/UserGuide.md

 Edits an existing loan in the address book.

-Format `editloan INDEX v/VALUE s/START_DATE r/RETURN_DATE`
+Format `editloan INDEX [v/VALUE] [s/START_DATE] [r/RETURN_DATE]`

 Parameters Restrictions:

 * The index refers to the index number shown in the displayed loan list.
 The index **must be a positive integer** 1, 2, 3, …​, and it must not exceed the number of loans shown in the list.
-* The loan value must be a positive number.
+* The loan value must be a positive float value that is **at most 2 decimal places**, as the app behavior may not optimal for any higher precision.
 * The start date and return date must be in the format `YYYY-MM-DD`.
 * The return date must be after the start date.
+* Year value has to be below 9999.
+* The loan value, start date and return date are all optional parameters, but at least one of them must be provided.

 Expected Behaviour:

 * A success message in the form of "Loan edited: [loan details]" will be shown.
 * The loan will be updated in the loan list.

+Examples:

-Examples: `editloan 1 v/600.00 s/2024-02-15 r/2025-02-15`
+* `editloan 1 v/600.00 s/2024-02-15 r/2025-02-15`
     * Edits the loan at the 1st position in the loan list to have a value of $600.00, a start date of 15th Feb 2024, and a return date of 15th Feb 2025.
+* `editloan 3 s/2021-01-01`
+  * Edits the loan at the 3rd position in the loan list to have a start date of 1st Jan 2021.

 ### Deleting a loan: `deleteloan`